Fohhn/fohhn-net-command-line-utility/README.md

        Most devices use the default serial port speed of 19200 baud only.
        Devices released 2023 and later use 115200 baud over the usb port.
+       Devices released 2023 and later have no support for the relative volume command, that is used for the dedicated mute command.
+       Use the absolute volume command for volume and mute instead.

 OPTIONS